-- 1. out (form generation) - 2. in (changed form is transmitted to the server) - 3. save (validated form is ready for storage in the Perforce database).
+- 1. out (form generation) - 2. in (changed form is transmitted to the server) - 3. save (validated form is ready for storage in the Perforce database). - 4. delete (validated form is already stored in the Perforce database).

 Writing triggers to support multiple Perforce Servers